geoHeil/geomesaSparkFirstSteps/README.md

-# demonstrate use of spark-sql
+# geomesa spark in memory
-mini project to show how hive sql can easily be executed on spark
+mini project to show geomesa (in memory), spark and hive might be integrated

 use `sbt console`to interactively run queries